jshim66/BusRouteOSM/README.md

 # Testing

-Unfortunately, this program was tested using my professor's test system which consisted of other testing files that are required for the project and it is not currently available.
+Unfortunately, this program was tested using my professor's test system which consisted of other required testing files and it is not currently available.